-Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Thousand Oaks region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 52 listings have been listed, so you'll want to check back regularly for new listings.
-About 8% of the office spaces in the Thousand Oaks are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 53 listings have been made available, so you'll want to check back regularly for new listings.
+About 98% of the listings in the Thousand Oaks are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,300 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this region were built in 1986 and are Class B.
+The standard measurement for office space in this area is around 1,780 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this market were built in 1986 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Thousand Oaks occupants.
+Utilities is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Thousand Oaks residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.